hhvm/user-documentation/guides/hack/03-types/22-arrays.md

 private array<string, int> $fruitMap = array('oranges' => 25, 'apples' => 12, 'pears' => 17);
 ```

-Although we can use any type as an array’s key type, behind the scenes, the key is actually represented as an `int` or `string`,
+Although we can use any type as an array's key type, behind the scenes, the key is actually represented as an `int` or `string`,
 so---possibly surprising, or at least, unexpected---conversions occur when other key types are specified. **Programmers are strongly
 advised to avoid using key types other than `int` or `string`.**